nkinnan/esphome-pace-bms/README.md

 	- **Maximum Cell Voltage** (V)
 	- **Average Cell Voltage** (V)
 	- **Max Cell Differential** (V) - difference between minimum and maximum cell voltage
-- All "Status Information" information decoded to human-readable text format
+- All "Status Information" decoded to human-readable text format
 	- **Warning Text** - A list of any warnings reported by the BMS
 	- **Protection Text** - If the BMS has protected itself or the batteries, for example disabling charging if the temperature is too low, or a cell voltage is too high, it will be listed here
 	- **Fault Text** - A list of any faults reported by the BMS
 	- **System Text** - Current system status such as "Charging"
 	- **Configuration Text** - System configuration such as "Warning Buzzer Enabled"
 	- **Balancing Text** - If any cells are currently balancing, they will be listed here
 	- (individual status flag values) - These are what the text fields are decoded from, and are documented separately.
 You probably won't need them, but they are available.
-There are a lot of them and they vary by protocol version and variant.
+There are a lot of them, and they vary by protocol version and variant.
 - **Hardware Version** - The BMS hardware version (string)
 - **Serial Number** - The BMS serial number (string)